learn-co-curriculum/phase-1-javascript-functional-library-project/README.md

 Your assignment today is to build the `fi` JS library.
 This is a toolset of useful functional programming helpers, following the [functional programming](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-functional-programming-7f218c68b3a0) paradigm.

 _NOTE_ You should try to first complete this assignment by testing your functions with the example inputs found in this readme.
 Open `index.html` in the browser and try to use Chrome's debugging tools.
 When you've finished, feel free to run `learn` from your terminal.
-Try doing this BDD first, then run the tests.
+Try doing this using BDD first, then run the tests.

 Your functions should conform to the following guidelines: